 (if John Wilkes Booth had to suffer through that riddle, then I don’t blame him)

-I take this argument very seriously, because sticking to the truth really is important.
+I take this argument seriously, because sticking to the truth really is important.
 But having taken it seriously, I think it’s seriously wrong.

 An alternative categorization system is not an error, and borders are not objectively true or false.